dimitras/collos/README.md

 ### Environment configuration

-We use the [Figaro gem](https://github.com/laserlemon/figaro) as a simple method of passing environment variables to the application.
+We use the [configulations gem](https://github.com/leongersing/configulations) as a simple method of passing environment variables to the application.

 ### Authentication